-While web design is essential for creating the first impression, SEO is what brings the viewers in the first place.
+While web design is essential for creating the first impression, SEO brings the viewers in the first place.

-Thus, web pages must incorporate SEO best practices on images, use meta descriptions, and so on.
-This is the only way to remain in Google’s good books, in spite of the constant algorithm adjustments.
+Thus, web pages must incorporate SEO best practices on images, use meta descriptions, etc. Despite the constant algorithm adjustments, this is the only way to remain in Google’s good books.

-Additionally, website designers can use Google Analytics to amend various aspects of the site according to the insights, like website ranking in search engines.
+Additionally, website designers can use Google Analytics to amend various aspects of the site according to the insights, like website ranking in the search engine.

 Build A Website

 In 2020, companies began searching for ways to continue their business and retain their customers.
 The internet became their marketplace; hence, website builders like WordPress, Webflow, and Wix gained popularity.

 Although user experience was prioritised throughout the history of web page design, today, when businesses are being conducted from home, every detail of the website must be created with the user in mind.
 This is when website designers and SEO specialists must work together to appeal to users (humans) and Google (the bot).

 Design thinking takes this approach and uses technology to fulfil the requirements of the user.
 This concept works hand-in-hand with directional design to offer a pleasant and enriching user experience.

 Less is more, so websites began focusing on creating visuals that appeal to the user without being too in-your-face (unlike the early animations created on Flash)!

 Micro-interactions And Micro-personalisations